noahseis/webrtc2sip/readme_install_walkthrough.txt

+DUE TO THE SSL CHANGES IN FIREFOX AND CHROME THIS BUILD IS NO LONGER VALID

 ***********************************************************************************************************************************
 *    This Document is a guide to this repo
 *    https://github.com/noahseis/webrtc2sip.git
 *
 *    Built from source from doubango telecom for MyCallCloud.com and provided here at github for open source downloads.